zozond/nodejs-websocket/README.md

-# Noom
+# WebSocket

-Zoom Clone using Nodejs, WebRTC and WebSocekts
+Zoom Clone using Nodejs and WebSocekts